biponroy47/arduino_car/README.md

 So now I've begun laying out the schematic for the circuit on TinkerCAD.
 I was hoping to control the vehicle wirelessly, but my only options are an analog joystick which must be wired, or this IR Remote.
 I chose the IR Remote, and while everything is functional at the moment, there is one issue.
 The issue is that the IR Remote does not transmit a signal once an input is released, therefore my car will continue moving in the last inputted direction without ever coming to a stop.

 Simple solution would be to add a few buttons to control speed of the car, or a brake, or I could code a timeout function that would automatically bring the car to a rolling stop if an input hasn't been clicked in a while.
-I'll play around with this and update this when I do, till then. # arduino_car
+I'll play around with this and update this when I do, till then.

+##

+So now I've got the prototype layed out on the UNO and it appears there are a few issues.
+First issue is that it appears the Arduino isn't receiving enough power via the 5v Vin pin.
+I've remedied this using a separate 9v battery to power the arduino separately which I will attach to the same switch in the near future.

+The second issue is that the 4th motor is not working.
+I've implemented a simple program to run all the motors once the switch is enabled, this lost one remains stationary.
+I imagine this to be due to a poor soldering connection to the motor terminals, or misplaced/loose jumper cables.

+The final and main issue is the IR sensor/remote not working.
+I suspect it is due to the code being from a newer library which I will likely have to downgrade to the older IR Remote 2.0 library.